helloleah/slate/source/includes/_backoffice.md

 `GET /login`

-Renders the login.html page.
+Render the admin login page (login.html).
 If the user is already logged in, redirects to the home page.

 ### Render page for a region
 `GET /region`

-Renders region.html given an id for that region.
+Render the page for a region (region.html).

 **Querystring parameters**